 If you’re worried about thinning facial hair or lack of beard growth while taking Finasteride, there are ways to counteract this:

 Men with male pattern baldness often have a good chance of growing a full beard, thanks to their high DHT levels.
-And while research is limited, studies have shown that this beard growth is unlikely to be affected by taking Finasteride.
+While research is limited, studies have shown that this beard growth is unlikely to be affected by taking Finasteride.
 So if you haven’t taken Finasteride before, there’s a good chance it will help you regrow your scalp hair without hindering beard growth too much (though it’s possible higher doses may slow down facial hair growth).

 If you’re already taking Finasteride and believe it might be causing you to lose facial hair, speak to your doctor or trichologist.
 They may be able to offer beard growth solutions to counteract this or help you find an alternative to Finasteride that doesn’t impact your facial hair.